acumos/acumos-onnx-client/docs/tutorial/index.rst

 - The model located at **/acumos-onnx-client/acumos-package/onnx4acumos/OnnxModels/super_resolution_zoo.onnx**
 - A configuration file located at **/acumos-onnx-client/acumos-package/onnx4acumos/Templates/onnx4acumos.ini**

-For the first version of onnx4acumos client, this configuration file is mandatory whatever the kind of on-boarding you used (CLI or WEB)
+This configuration file is mandatory for CLI on-boarding.

 onnx4acumos.ini looks like :